technion046195/technion046195/README.md

 ## Contributing

-The suggested way for editing the contant of the website is by running the site localy which is updated on the fly as the markdown content is being updated.
+The suggested way for editing the content of the website is by running the site localy which is updated on the fly as the markdown content is being updated.

 ### Install docker